w3c/wai-curricula/content/how-to-use-these-curricula.md

 Focus on how the provider plans to assess knowledge.
 Ask for specific activities and their expected outcomes, as well as for rating systems (if any).
 There should be at least one assessment per learning outcome.

-### Course Accreditation and/or Certification
+### Course Accreditation

 Ask if the provider offers any accreditations after course completion.
-For example, certificates or free choice subject credits.
-An example of such accreditation system can be found at the [International Association of Accessibility Professionals (IAAP)](https://www.accessibilityassociation.org/).
+For example, course certificates or free choice subject credits.
+There are several example of such accreditation systems, some of which are specific to accessibility.

 ### Availability of Materials